Skip to content

-The standard approach to building a disk space analyser is to walk the directory tree.
-Call ReadDirectoryChangesW, recurse through subdirectories, accumulate sizes, done.
+The standard way to build a disk space analyser is to walk the directory tree — recurse through subdirectories, accumulate sizes, done.
 It works.
-It’s also slow, memory-hungry on large volumes, and requires the OS to construct the path hierarchy from the underlying data structures on every call.
+It’s also slow, memory-hungry on large volumes, and forces the OS to construct the path hierarchy on every call.

 DiskSleuth doesn’t do that.
-When it’s running elevated, it reads the NTFS Master File Table directly using FSCTL_ENUM_USN_DATA and reconstructs the directory tree in memory from raw MFT records.
-On a 500 GB volume with a million files, that takes a few seconds rather than minutes.
+When elevated, it reads the NTFS Master File Table directly and reconstructs the directory tree in memory from raw MFT records.
+A 500 GB volume with a million files in a few seconds, not minutes.

-NTFS stores every file and directory on a volume as a record in the Master File Table.
-Each record is 1 KB by default and contains the file’s attributes — name, size, timestamps, parent directory reference, data run locations.
-The directory tree that Windows Explorer shows you is not separately stored; it’s reconstructed from the parent references in each MFT record whenever you navigate somewhere.
+NTFS stores every file and directory as a record in the Master File Table.
+Each record contains the file’s name, size, timestamps, parent directory reference, and data run locations.
+The directory tree in Explorer isn’t separately stored — it’s reconstructed from the parent references whenever you navigate somewhere.

-The implications for scanning are significant.
-If you want to know the size of every file on a volume, you don’t need to walk the directory tree at all.
-You can enumerate the MFT directly, read the size from each record, and then reconstruct the parent-child relationships from the parent FRN (file reference number) in each record.
-You’re reading raw metadata in sequential disk order rather than following directory pointers.
+That means to get the size of every file on a volume, you don’t need to walk the tree at all.
+Enumerate the MFT directly, read the size from each record, then reconstruct parent-child relationships from the parent FRN in each record.
+Sequential disk reads rather than pointer chasing.

-The Windows API that exposes direct MFT enumeration is the USN journal interface.
-FSCTL_ENUM_USN_DATA lets you iterate over MFT records in bulk.
-You send it an MFT_ENUM_DATA_V0 structure specifying a starting USN and the file reference number range to enumerate, and it returns USN_RECORD_V2 structures describing each file.
+The API for direct MFT enumeration is the USN journal interface.
+FSCTL_ENUM_USN_DATA iterates MFT records in bulk, returning USN_RECORD_V2 structures for each file.

 let input = MFT_ENUM_DATA_V0 {